 For her part, LaShae is advancing diversity, equity, and inclusion across the higher education landscape through her doctoral research.
 She has two semesters left in course work—but she’s already authored a book chapter entitled “Black Female Leaders in Academia” and participated in conference presentations and panels about DEI work.
 And she’s identified the topic of her dissertation thesis: what are the self-care and resilience strategies that black female higher education administrators exhibit?

 This way of framing the research differs from much of the field.
 LaShae noticed that most DEI analysis examines challenges that black women grapple with in higher education.
 “A lot of the research looks at the barriers and why a person would leave—and rightfully so,” she says, “But, many black women in higher education do stay!”
 In light of this, LaShae wants to consider their resilience.
 What are they doing to care for themselves?
 What support are they accessing/receiving?
 What are the strategies they employ to remain?

 These questions are not hypothetical for LaShae.
 Cumulatively, she’s been involved in higher education administration for almost 15 years now.
+Her newest chapter is this industry began this January when, excitingly, she was hired as ACU Online’s newest Student Engagement Manager.
+In this role, LaShae will help our Student Success department enhance and deepen the ways in which they’re serving our students and improving their experience.
 Professionally, she aspires to be a dean or vice president, but in her words, “I really feel like it will have something in DEI, because that’s where my heart is.”